 Superchargers are obviously faster than home charging and quickly charge your Tesla when on the go.
 Some, like the 250 kW V3 Supercharger, can deliver up to 200 miles of range in just 15 minutes.
 That’s over 10 times faster than the fastest home charging method.

 But then again, there’s no single way you can enjoy this speed with home charging.
-Such charging needs a lot of amperage and voltage than an average home electrical service can deliver.
+Such charging needs more amperage and voltage than an average home electrical service can deliver.

 Read: How Many Amps Does a LED Light Bulb Draw?